filhype-organization/universal-devops-action/README.md

 ### Custom Trivy Configuration

-Create a `.trivy.yaml` file in your repository root:
+Create a `conf/.trivy.yaml` file in your repository for advanced security scanning:

 ```yaml
 # Severity levels to report